antzGames/antzGames.github.io/_posts/2024-01-24-Little-Jaina-Godot.md

 ---

 # Little Jaina
-My entry in the [Pirate Software – Game Jam 14](https://itch.io/jam/pirate) with over 7800 participants, and over 1400 game entries.
+My entry in the [Pirate Software – Game Jam 14](https://itch.io/jam/pirate) with over 7800 participants, and 1400 game entries.
+This is my first game jam entry using Godot 4.2.1 game engine.

 The theme of the game jam was: **It’s Spreading**

-You can play the game at: [https://antzgames.itch.io/little-mage](https://antzgames.itch.io/little-mage)
+You can download the game at: [https://antzgames.itch.io/little-mage](https://antzgames.itch.io/little-mage)

 <iframe frameborder="0" src="https://itch.io/embed/2473969?border_width=3" width="556" height="171"><a href="https://antzgames.itch.io/little-mage">Little Jaina by Antz</a></iframe>